Evergreen, Baltimore: History

 The Evergreen neighborhood is located in North Baltimore and was one of the first residential developments in its area, coming even before Roland Park.
 The land subdivided to become Evergreen was inherited by an heir of the Cockey family in 1813 and was originally called “Ridgely’s Whim.”
 In 1873, two men named Brooks and Barton purchased the land and began to create a neighborhood called Evergreen for middle-class workers and their families.

 The Evergreen is a rare example of an early non-rowhouse suburban-style community.
 The neighborhood was easily accessible, despite being several miles from the heart of Baltimore.
 There were two railroad stops on opposite corners of the neighborhood; one was at Cold Spring Lane and one at Oakdale.
 This connection to the city allowed the neighborhood to grow and thrive.
-However, neither of these railroad stations exists today.
+However, neither the railroad nor these stops exist today.

 The neighborhood was overwhelmingly composed of hard-working citizens.
 Many of its residents were builders and tradesmen who worked in Roland Park during its major period of construction from 1895 to 1910.
 Most of Roland Park's firemen (who were mostly volunteers) ironically lived in the Evergreen neighborhood.